 Now go back to those neat little stacks of cookie pairs and grab a couple of them.
 Pipe a good layer of marshmallow cream onto the flat underside of one of the cookies, and then top it with the flat side of another cookie to make a sandwich.
 Feel free to just slap the marshmallow cream on there with a knife if you don’t want to fuss with a piping bag.

 Continue filling and topping cookies until all of the oatmeal marshmallow cream pies have been made.

 Be forewarned: the recipe for marshmallow cream makes nearly twice as much as will be needed to fill the sandwich cookies.
 The leftovers store well in an airtight container in the refrigerator for up to two weeks.
 Perfectly ready for dolloping onto a mug of hot cocoa, spreading on graham crackers, or dipping fresh fruit.

-In addition to good eating, homemade marshmallow fluff has a variety of entertaining uses, like spying celebrity silhouettes Think of it as looking for shapes in cloud formations, only they’re comprised of less condensation and more corn syrup.
+In addition to good eating, homemade marshmallow fluff has a variety of entertaining uses, such as spying celebrity silhouettes.
+Think of it as looking for shapes in cloud formations, only they’re comprised of less condensation and more corn syrup.

 Since Alton Brown started this whole homemade marshmallow cream madness, I found it only fitting that he was the first celebrity spotted.

 With a flip like that, this one can only be Conan O’Brien.

 Since he has one of the most recognizable silhouettes in American Pop Culture, Alfred Hitchcock appeared in the fluff.

 Bottom line?
 If homemade oatmeal marshmallow cream pies don’t bring a smile to your face, the marshmallow fluff is bound to.